fortran-lang/fortran-lang.org/learn/quickstart/organising_code.md

 Fortran has two forms of procedure:

-- __Subroutine:__ invoked by a `call` statement
+- __Subroutine__: invoked by a `call` statement
-- __Function:__ invoked within an expression or assignment to which it returns a value
+- __Function__: invoked within an expression or assignment to which it returns a value

 Both subroutines and functions have access to variables in the parent scope by _argument association_;
-unless the `VALUE` attribute is specified, this is similar to call by reference.
+unless the `value` attribute is specified, this is similar to call by reference.

 ## Subroutines

-The subroutine input arguments, known as _dummy arguments_ are specified in parentheses after the subroutine name;
+The subroutine input arguments, known as _dummy arguments_, are specified in parentheses after the subroutine name;
 the dummy argument types and attributes are declared within the body of the subroutine just like local variables.

 __Example:__